List of Arrow characters: Adrian Chase / Prometheus / Simon Morrison

 In season eight, the Earth-2 Adrian Chase is revealed to be operating as the Hood, working alongside Laurel Lance / Black Canary.
 Adrian and Laurel assist Earth-1's Oliver in preventing Tommy Merlyn as Dark Archer from taking revenge on the Glades for Thea's death.

 The character is based on the DC Comics characters Prometheus and Adrian Chase.

 Laurel Lance / Black Siren / Black Canary (Earth-2)

-Laurel Lance (portrayed by Katie Cassidy; main: seasons 6–8; recurring: season 5), Following the death of the Earth-1 Laurel Lance in season four, an antagonistic version of the character from Earth-2 named Black Siren (also portrayed by Cassidy) is introduced.
+Following the death of the Earth-1 Laurel Lance in season four, an antagonistic version of the character from Earth-2 named Black Siren (also portrayed by Cassidy, main: seasons 6–8; recurring: season 5) is introduced.
 She eventually redeems herself and returns to Earth-2 as the heroic Black Canary.
 Like her doppelgänger, she was also romantically involved with the Oliver Queen of her Earth before his death.
-Originally appearing on The Flash, the character was promoted to series regular on Arrow for seasons six and seven.
+Originally appearing on The Flash, the character was promoted to series regular on Arrow for seasons six, seven, and eight.

 The character is based on the DC Comics character Black Canary.